Contents on this page:

 Appointments and requirements for visas vary from country to country so we recommend you reach out to the German mission(s) (embassies or consulates) from your country with enough anticipation to learn about the requirements for a German study visa and available dates for appointments.

-For more questions about visas, please check our section below.
+For more questions about visas, please check our section “Questions about the application for non-EU candidates & Visa”.

 Can I do my studies entirely online?